 Through Jesus Christ our Lord,

-Who liveth and reigneth with thee,
+Who lives and reigneth with you,

 in the unity of the Holy Ghost,